NBIK14004U Freshwater Ecology

 adaptations, interactions and turnover of matter in different types

-of lakes and running water; both nationally and global.
-It is also
+of lakes and running water; both nationally and globally.
+It is

-the purpose to understand the management of the freshwaters in a
+also the purpose to understand the management of the freshwaters in

 After the course the student can:

-- describe the biology of the most important groups in freshwater (phytoplankton, zooplankton, macrophytes, macro invertebrates and fish)
+- describe the biology of the most important groups of organisms in freshwater (phytoplankton, zooplankton, macrophytes, macro invertebrates and fish)

 - identify the most important organisms with respect to specific processes, and provide names for the most important organisms in selected freshwater ecosystems

-- explain how the physico-chemical environment (e.g. stratification, light attenuation and inorganic pool of carbon) regulate and affects the most important group of organisms
+- explain how the physico-chemical environment (e.g. stratification, light attenuation and inorganic pool of carbon) regulates and affects the most important groups of organisms

 - define the spatial zones of lakes and running waters (e.g. epilimnion, littoralzone, spring, river)